-Is There Any Evidence That Valerian Root is Helpful?
+Is There Any Evidence That Valerian Root is Helpful for social anxiety?

 Unfortunately there is no compelling evidence that valerian root can help with social anxiety.
 The best evidence right now suggests that good cognitive behavioral therapy including exposure therapy, pharmacological treatment, or both are the best options.
 If you are going to a therapist, and they are listening to you talk about your anxiety, but not providing you with specific tools to deal with and face it, you are not getting evidenced based treatment.
 Group therapy is also recommended in a structured format.